 Personal Injury FAQs

-The Salem, Oregon attorneys at Vick & Glantz provide the following questions and answers concerning the law regarding automobile accidents and other forms of negligence and personal injury.
+The Oregon attorneys at Vick & Glantz provide the following questions and answers concerning the law regarding automobile accidents and other forms of negligence and personal injury.
 If you have other questions, contact our office to speak with an attorney or to request a complimentary copy of our Oregon Accident Guide.
 We practice throughout the Willamette Valley and statewide and would be happy to answer your questions in a free initial consultation.

 Q. What should I do if I have been in an accident?